LucaCappelletti94/tuplities/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Downloads](https://img.shields.io/crates/d/tuplities.svg)](https://crates.io/crates/tuplities)

-Tuple utilities in Rust, fractioned across several crates to improve compile times.
-There is a main crate `tuplities` that re-exports traits from subcrates in its `prelude` module, so that the subcrates may be compiled in parallel cutting down on overall build times.
+Tuple utilities in Rust, fractioned across several crates to improve compile times, providing several useful traits for both variadic programming with tuples as well as flat tuple manipulation.

+The main crate `tuplities` re-exports traits from subcrates in its `prelude` module, so that the subcrates may be compiled in parallel cutting down on overall build times.

 This library is `#[no_std]` compatible, making it suitable for embedded systems and other environments without the standard library.